remult/remult/docs/interactive/src/content/tutorial/1-basics/4-validation/1-required/content.md

 Try adding a task with no title to see the validation in action.

+Also - checkout the browser's network tab, and see that there is no network call to the backend - the validation is performed in the frontend.

 > **Note:** In this tutorial, the errors appear in the browser's alert dialog as specified in the code in our `Todo.tsx` component:
 >
 > ```tsx title="frontend/Todo.tsx" add={8}